xiancg/synchronizer/docs/source/index.rst

 Synchronizer's Docs
 ========================================
-A collection of utilities for CGI-VFX to copy files from one place to another, find out basic stat differences between them and handle file sequences and textures (tx files).
+A collection of utilities for CGI-VFX to copy files from one place to another, find out basic stat differences between them and handle file sequences and textures (with tx files).

 Installation
 ---------------